Fed's Mester sees possible economic impact from coronavirus outbreak

 “The extreme volatility in financial markets is noteworthy,” Mester said.
 “When a shock like this hits financial markets, the first task of central bankers is to ensure that there is sufficient liquidity and funding to allow markets to continue to function in an orderly way.”

-It is too soon to know exactly “how large and persistent” the effects of the coronavirus will be, she said.
-Still, the uncertainty could cause businesses and consumers to hold back from spending and investing - even after the spread of the virus has stabilized, Mester said.
+The virus is already taking a toll in the United States, with reductions in travel and social and business gatherings, and consumer, business and investor confidence all suffering, Mester said.

-Lower interest rates are unlikely to do much to ease supply chain disruptions caused by efforts to limit spread of the coronavirus, Mester said.
-The rate cut is also not likely to help people feel more comfortable traveling or socializing, but the lower borrowing costs could boost confidence and provide some relief to households and businesses with debt, Mester said.
+While lower interest rates are unlikely to do much to ease supply chain disruptions or make consumers more comfortable with traveling or socializing, they could boost confidence and provide some relief to households and businesses with debt, Mester said.

-“It was within this context that I supported today’s interest rate reduction,” she said.
+The Fed’s next policy decision in two weeks will be driven by the latest news on how the coronavirus is affecting the economy, Mester said.

+“We will be paying as much attention as we can on where things are, our assessment of risk,” she said during a question and answer session following her speech.

-Reporting by Jonnelle Marte in New York; Editing by Chizu Nomiyama and Leslie Adler
+Reporting by David Milliken in London; Additional reporting by Jonnelle Marte in New York; Editing by Chizu Nomiyama and Leslie Adler